germs-lab/interbrc-microbiome/tutorial.md

 ```

 ### Task 4
 Choose a way to define a core.
 Can you create a phyloseq object with taxa that meet your prevalance and abundance thresholds?
-You can either subset from teh core phyloseq object or from the larger phyloseq object.
+You can either subset from the core phyloseq object or from the larger phyloseq object.
 [Hint:  `prune_taxa`]

 ## Adding a label of core or not core to your table